-Assessment Ambassador: A faculty member who serves as the coordinator of assessment activities in his/her department.
+Assessment Coordinator (Department): A faculty member who serves as the coordinator of assessment activities in his/her department.

-Assessment Coordinator: The administrative liaison responsible for coordinating assessment activities for the College.
+Assessment Coordinator (College): The administrative liaison responsible for coordinating assessment activities for the College.

 Assessment of Learning Outcomes: The “systematic collection of information about student learning, using the time, knowledge, expertise, and resources available, in order to inform decisions about how to improve learning" (1).